 1 actually that I would have attempted to do both.
-2 think that that's not an accurate reflection. words, what I'm saying to you quite categorically, I 3 did not have a practice that I did not look at any 4 5 result of any investigation until the patient turned up 15:25 for review, that would be inaccurate, because they 6 7 would have been returned to me.
-But as we may discuss 8 later, I always had a concern as to the robustness of that system.
-Can you be sure that all reports come 9 back to you?
-Like honestly I didn't...
-10 15:26 11 204 Q. Well what kind of system, obviously you had a secretary 12 to administer your practice, and no doubt you worked very closely with each of them over your career.

-15 205 Q. But what was your system to ensure that where a report 16 is commissioned, such as this with this particular 17 patient, that it would come to your attention that 18 there was some unusual pathology that needed to be 19 looked at urgently?

-A. I don't think actually that we had a system at that

-time to account for every requested investigation to expect, as they do have now, a report to come back within an indicative timeframe.
-Like, for example, if I -- that was requested to be done in October.
-So at least by the end of October a secretary or some other person would have been looking for that result to make sure that I had seen it.
-We didn't have that system at that time.

-29 206 Q. But that's something that you surely should have a
+I 2 think that that's not an accurate reflection.
+In other 3 words, what I'm saying to you quite categorically, I 4 did not have a practice that I did not look at any 5 result of any investigation until the patient turned up 15:25 6 for review, that would be inaccurate, because they 7 would have been returned to me.
+But as we may discuss 8 later, I always had a concern as to the robustness of 9 that system.
+Can you be sure that all reports come 10 back to you?
+Like honestly I didn't 15:26 11 204 Q. Well what kind of system, obviously you had a secretary 12 to administer your practice, and no doubt you worked 13 very closely with each of them over your career.
+14 Α. Mmm .
+15 205 Q. But what was your system to ensure that where a report 🔄 15:26 16 is commissioned, such as this with this particular 17 patient, that it would come to your attention that 18 there was some unusual pathology that needed to be 19 looked at urgently?
+20 Α. T don't think actually that we had a system at that 15:26 21 time to account for every requested investigation to 22 expect, as they do have now, a report to come back 23 within an indicative timeframe.
+Like, for example, if 24 I that was requested to be done in October.
+So at 25 least by the end of October a secretary or some other 15:27 26 person would have been looking for that result to make 27 sure that I had seen it.
+We didn't have that system at 28 that time.
+29 206 Q. But that's something that you surely should have a 29 200 ų. but that 5 something that you surery shourd have a